truongpl/truongpl.github.io/_posts/2022-06-01-blog-post-title-from-file-name.md

 ## Creating a hybrid cloud-on prem AI system (Part 1)

-Over the last four months, a childhood friend of mine, who holds a PhD in Mass Communications and Markting and is presently employed at RMIT University, has made the bold choice to establish an AI company.
-Their primary mission is to develop solutions aimed at securing government funding.
+Over the last four months, a childhood friend of mine, who is presently employed at a University, has made the bold choice to establish an AI company.
+The primary mission is to develop solutions aimed at securing government funding.
 Given the high costs associated with deploying a full-scale AI infrastructure on the cloud, I've opted for a hybrid system as a cost-effective alternative.

 The system must meet the following criteria:
 - Ensuring high uptime